Rix565/GroundScratch/README.md

 `git clone https://github.com/Rix565/GroundScratch/`

 Go to the newly created GroundScratch folder and modify the settings.py file.
+### YOU MUST SET THE TESTING VALUE TO TRUE IF ITS SET TO FALSE!!!!
+Or else you gonna enter the production environnement.

 Run this command to install all the dependencies: